GLOBAL Alert Overide

 The Web Content Accessibility Guidelines (WCAG) provide a set of international standards developed by the Worldwide Web Consortium (W3C), the web’s governing body.

 AA Level compliance is a vital contrast standard for displaying text and images in both the foreground and the background.
-The goal of this accommodations is to help ensure that our online content is equally accessible and user-friendly
+The goal of this accommodation is to help ensure that our online content is equally accessible and user-friendly to all users.

 Because of their quick impact and smaller size, communication pieces on the web (such as web ads) should only feature our orange and blue colors.
-At the right, we’ve outlined a short list of compliant and non-compliant color pairings for our core colors.
+In the examples here, we’ve outlined a short list of compliant and non-compliant color pairings for our core colors.

 This list is not comprehensive; it’s essential to check accessibility for every piece you create.
 For additional guidance on web accessibility, visit webaim.org/resources/contrastchecker.